Menopause: Management

-Menopausal hormone therapy
+Menopausal hormone therapy (MHT)

 In the context of the menopause, menopausal hormone therapy (MHT) is the use of estrogen in women without a uterus and estrogen plus progestogen in women who have an intact uterus.
 MHT may be reasonable for the treatment of menopausal symptoms, such as hot flashes.
 It is the most effective treatment option, especially when delivered as a skin patch.
-Its use, however, appears to increase the risk of strokes and blood clots.
+Outdated research cited the use of MHT appeared to increase the risk of strokes and blood clots, but the FDA removed broad "black box" warnings related to this misinformation from most MHT products in February of 2026.
 When used for menopausal symptoms the global recommendation is MHT should be prescribed for as long as there are defined treatment effects and goals for the individual woman.
 MHT is also effective for preventing bone loss and osteoporotic fracture, but it is generally recommended only for women at significant risk for whom other therapies are unsuitable.
 MHT may be unsuitable for some women, including those at increased risk of cardiovascular disease, increased risk of thromboembolic disease (such as those with obesity or a history of venous thrombosis) or increased risk of some types of cancer.
-There is some concern that this treatment increases the risk of breast cancer.
+There is some concern that this treatment may increase the risk of breast cancer.
 Women at increased risk of cardiometabolic disease and VTE may be able to use transdermal estradiol which does not appear to increase risks in low to moderate doses.
 Adding testosterone to hormone therapy has a positive effect on sexual function in postmenopausal women, although it may be accompanied by hair growth or acne if used in excess.
 Transdermal testosterone therapy in appropriate dosing is generally safe.
+In addition to patches, MHT is also available in the form of pills and topical creams, all of which are increasingly popular for women in both perimenopause and menopause.